 Those interested in practicing Arboriculture in Manitoba for compensation must obtain Arborist Certification from the International Society of Arboriculture (ISA).
 Information about eligibility and the application process for ISA Certification can be found in the ISA Certified Arborist Application Guide.
 Information about Practicing Arboriculture in Manitoba can be found on the Province of Manitoba’s website.

 The ISA Arborists’ Study Guide (2010 edition) is the required textbook for this course.
 To complete the course requirements and receive a Letter of Accomplishment, students must pass the final examination.
 This multiple choice examination is scheduled for 2.5 hours.
-The minimum overall passing grade is 70% with a minimum passing grade of 60% in each of the 12 sections.
+The minimum overall passing grade is 70%.

 Individuals planning to become Certified Arborists are encouraged to consider taking this course to assist with their preparation for the ISA examination.